When I got married, my grandmother gave me a wooden rolling pin that had been a shower gift to her when she got married in 1921.

 The best things in life are not always convenient.

-It’s in those moments of slowing down that you have the wonderful opportunity to meaningfully connect with your loved ones, your co-workers, your neighbours, and the world around you.
-It’s in those moments you awaken your senses and take in life as it is rolling out in front of you.
+It’s in those moments of slowing down that we have the wonderful opportunity to meaningfully connect with our loved ones, our co-workers, our neighbours, and the world around us.

 Call someone rather than text.